A Statistical Test of Walrasian Equilibrium by Means of Complex Networks Theory: Introduction

 \section{Introduction}

-The first attempt to draw a link between classical thermodynamics and economics, due to Samuelson \cite{2}, was based on the parallel between entropy maximization and utility or profit maximization.
-Under this perspective, economic agents are treated like thermodynamic macroscopic subsystems composing a larger macroscopic system which is the market \cite{foley2008}.
-This view, although consistent with the supposed optimizing behavior of economic agents, is at odds with the statistical physics microfoundation of thermodynamics, according to which macroscopic equilibrium arises from a purely random behavior of micro units.
+The first attempt to draw a link between classical thermodynamics and economics, due to \cite{2}, was based on the parallel between entropy maximization and utility or profit maximization.
+Under this perspective, economic agents are treated like thermodynamic macroscopic subsystems composing a larger macroscopic system which is the market \cite{3b}.
+This view, although consistent with the supposed optimizing behavior of economic agents, is at odds with the statistical physics microfoundation of thermodynamics, according to which macroscopic equilibrium arises from the (random) behavior of micro units.
 Statistical physics introduces a clear separation of the microscopic and macroscopic levels which is lost in the proposed economic parallelism.

-A recent stream of literature employs the techniques of statistical mechanics under the hypothesis that in a limited period of time an economic system may behave as though in a quasi-equilibrium state \cite{1,1K}.
+A recent stream of literature employs the techniques of statistical mechanics under the hypothesis that in a limited period of time an economic system may behave as though in a quasi-equilibrium state \cite{1,b4,b2,b3,3,3a,15,4,5,6,3c,4d,44d,1K}.
 In these models we have homogeneous agents randomly exchanging money with a constraint on the total amount of money $M$ in the system.
-In particular in \cite{1K} statistical ensembles describing economic systems with money (cash) and credit-debt are defined in an analytic way without resorting to numerical simulations.
 The homogeneity of economic agents is a consequence of the assumption of uniform (in physical terms, isotropic) random exchange, since the latter hypothesis makes agents symmetric with respect to the probability distribution of their monetary holdings.
+In this paper we attempt to take a step forward by describing an economic system with heterogeneous agents.
+We resort to complex networks theory in order to introduce the key notion of market configuration.
+This is defined as a sequence of nonnegative discrete random variables $\{w_{ij}\}$ describing the flow of a given commodity from $i$ to $j$.
+This sequence can be arranged in a nonnegative matrix $W$ which we can regard as the representation of a weighted and directed network or digraph $G$.
+This is by no means a completely new idea.
+In the wake of the financial crisis, many scholars have directed their efforts to the application of network theory to real markets, and in particular to credit markets\footnote{Recent reviews are \cite{upper2011} and \cite{chinazzi2013}.}.